AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Implements trusted boot based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips.
 During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
-    -   Offers a CPU-to-memory-to-encrypted memory ratio of 1:2:2.
+    -   Offers a CPU-to-memory ratio of 1:4.
+About 50% of memory is encrypted.
     -   Uses the third-generation Intel® Xeon® scalable processors that deliver consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage: